Dwindling street improvement account has Rifle considering new funding options

 If the city of Rifle plans to replace aging roadways originally installed during the 1980s oil-boom era, it first has to figure out how to replenish its dwindling street improvement fund.

 The fund currently sits at $2.4 million, enough to cover about two years’ worth of expenditures.
-Meanwhile, deficit spending for roadway maintenance and capital projects ranges anywhere from $100,000-$350,000.
+Meanwhile, deficit spending for roadway maintenance and capital projects ranges anywhere from $100,000 to $350,000.

 Street improvement funds, used to support roadway maintenance and replacement, have declined for various reasons, Rifle City Council members speculated during a Wednesday workshop.
 Growing population and heavier traffic are some suspected reasons why.